-COMMUNITY INVESTMENTS FY 2020 Actual FY 2021 Budget FY 2022 Proposed Alliance Center for Education (formerly The Bethlehem Center) The Alliance Center for Education, formerly known as The Bethlehem Center, provides out of school time services to low income children and youth and serves grades K-12 year-round.
+COMMUNITY INVESTMENTS FY 2020 Actual FY 2021 Budget FY 2022 Adopted Alliance Center for Education (formerly The Bethlehem Center) The Alliance Center for Education, formerly known as The Bethlehem Center, provides out of school time services to low income children and youth and serves grades K-12 year-round.
 For FY 2022 these funds were transferred from the Community Development Block Grant. - - \$90,000 Arts and Science Council Supports cultural and arts agencies throughout the city by providing cultural education programs, cultural planning, grant making, public art, and workshops for the cultural community.
 In FY 2022 the Arts and Science Council is anticipated to receive \$800,000 in support indirectly from the city's Arts and Culture Contribution. \$3,190,826 \$3,190,823 - Arts and Culture Contribution Funds added in FY 2022 to support cultural and arts agencies throughout the city and expand cultural art programs and education.
-These funds are expected to be matched with \$2 million in American Rescue Plan Act Funds and \$6 million in private-sector support to provide a total of \$12 million in support of arts and culture initiatives. - - \$4,000,000 Cable Access Television Support The city receives sales tax revenue from the state, some of which is required to support the Charlotte Mecklenburg Public Access Corporation, as well as public, educational, or governmental access channels provided by CPCC, UNCC, and the city. \$580,058 \$557,206 \$538,672 Charlotte-Mecklenburg Historic Landmarks Commission One-time contribution in FY 2021 to the Charlotte- Mecklenburg Historic Landmarks Commission's revolving fund. - \$35,000 - Charlotte Regional Visitors Authority (CRVA) Funds the city's general tourism marketing services contract with CRVA.
+These funds are expected to be matched with \$2 million in American Rescue Plan Act Funds and \$6 million in private-sector support to provide a total of \$12 million in support of arts and culture initiatives. - - \$4,000,000 Bengali Women's Forum One-time contribution in FY 2022 to the Bengali Women's Forum to provide constructive programming around current affairs and social concerns affecting the Asian American community. - - \$10,000 Cable Access Television Support The city receives sales tax revenue from the state, some of which is required to support the Charlotte Mecklenburg Public Access Corporation, as well as public, educational, or governmental access channels provided by CPCC, UNCC, and the city. \$580,058 \$557,206 \$538,672 Charlotte-Mecklenburg Historic Landmarks Commission Contribution to the Charlotte-Mecklenburg Historic Landmarks Commission's revolving fund. - \$35,000 \$70,000 Charlotte Regional Visitors Authority (CRVA) Funds the city's general tourism marketing services contract with CRVA.
 The annual amount is based on a portion of projected collections of the occupancy tax and a \$35,000 city contribution for special events. \$6,278,723 \$5,035,596 \$4,152,692 1

-1Reduction attributed to projected decrease in occupancy tax collections.
+$^{^{1}}$ Reduction attributed to projected decrease in occupancy tax collections.
 Additional money from the Convention Center fund balance will be utilized.